Lasmaroussema/Angular-Learning-ARSII/README.md

 ## Important notes
--> Don't forget to import "FormsModule" for The DataBinding process and the "CommonModule" to use the Attribute and the Structural Directives
+-> Don't forget to import "FormsModule" for The DataBinding process and the "CommonModule" to use the Attribute and the Structural Directives and the default pipes